SvenGroot/JumboCore/doc/UserGuide/Components.md

 - **Ookii.Jumbo.Test:** Unit and functional tests for Jumbo.
 - **Ookii.Jumbo.Test.Tasks:** Task types used by Ookii.Jumbo.Test when testing Jumbo Jet.

-For more details, you can view the [class library documentation](https://www.ookii.org/Link/JumboDoc).
+For more details about the class libraries, you can view [their documentation](https://www.ookii.org/Link/JumboDoc).

 ## Jumbo DFS